 Prokaryotes are made out of cells that don’t have a nucleus or organelles enclosed by membranes.
 Since prokaryotic cells don’t have a nucleus, the DNA of the cell isn’t locked within a nucleus.
 While prokaryotes don’t have a membrane-bound nucleus the region that contains the DNA in a prokaryotic cell is a central region referred to as the nucleoid.
 The DNA of prokaryotes is overall less structured than the DNA found in eukaryotes.
 DNA structures in prokaryotic cells are usually only a single loop, while the DNA found in eukaryotic cells are bundled together in chromosomes.

-A eukaryotic cell typically has the following cell parts: cell wall, plasma membrane, flagella, pili, cytoplasm, nucleoid, plasmid.
+A prokaryotic cell typically has the following cell parts:

 Another key difference between prokaryote organisms and eukaryote organisms is that most prokaryotes are single-celled organisms, though a few exist that are made out of small collections of cells.
 Bacteria and archaea are the two different forms of prokaryotes that scientists recognize.
 Archaea are single-celled microorganisms that have genes and chemical/metabolic pathways that are more similar to eukaryotes than bacteria.
 Archaea lack a cell wall, whereas bacteria have a cell wall composed of peptidoglycan.
 Many bacteria also have a polysaccharide capsule.
 The function of the cell wall is to give the cell extra protection from harmful compounds in the environment.
 The cell wall also helps the cell maintains its shape and defends against dehydration.
 The polysaccharide capsule lets the cell stick to surfaces in the surrounding environment.